 - D.R.O.P. accounts earn interest compounded monthly at an effective annual rate of 1.3%.
 No interest is earned on benefits on deposit for less than one month or after the month in which you terminate employment.

 WILL I RECEIVE THE HEALTH INSURANCE SUBSIDY (HIS) WHILE I AM PARTICIPATING IN D.R.O.P.?

 - No, however, you will be eligible to start receiving the HIS at the conclusion of D.R.O.P., provided you apply for it and meet the eligibility requirements.

 WHO IS ENTITLED TO MY D.R.O.P.
 BENEFITS IF I SHOULD DIE WHILE PARTICIPATING IN D.R.O.P.?

-- Your FRS designated beneficiary is eligible to receive all accumulated D.R.O.P. benefits and, if you chose option 2, 3 or 4, a continuing monthly benefit.
+- Your FRS designated beneficiary is eligible to receive all accumulated D.R.O.P. benefits and, if you choose option 2, 3 or 4, a continuing monthly benefit.

 WHAT HAPPENS WHEN D.R.O.P.
 ENDS?